iPhone SE vs. iPhone 11: Comparing cameras from both phones

-Despite the overall approval of Apple's $399 price tag for its new iPhone SE, there was a lot of speculation about the camera hardware.
+Despite the overall approval of Apple's $399 price tag for its new iPhone SE, there was a lot of speculation about the camera hardware and how it compares to the iPhone 11.
 Its rear camera has the same specs as those of the iPhone 8 from 2017, but some theorized that it might have the sensor from 2018's iPhone XR.

 It took an iFixIt teardown of the new iPhone to show that the SE was actually packing the same lens and sensor as the iPhone 8.
 That means all the improvements to image quality as well as the addition of features like Portrait Mode, came purely from the A13 Bionic chip.
 This processor is the same one found in the $699 iPhone 11.